andrewpey/vtland/faq.md

 You can sell raw resources, but as cities grow, they will require goods crafted from different resources on complex factories which you should design and build.

 ## Build factories?
-Are not they built already, like industries in Transport Tycoon?
+Aren't they built already, like industries in Transport Tycoon?

 We have a different concept for industries.
 If you know Factorio or Buildcraft-like mods for Minecraft you'll find it familiar.